 4 Hearings Committee To enable the Committee to consider the application and submissions.
 OR To enable the Committee to consider the objection to fees and charges.
-OR That the exclusion of the public from the whole or the relevant part of the proceedings of the meeting is necessary to enable the Council/Committee to deliberate in private on its decision or recommendation in any proceedings where : To enable the Committee to. i) a right of appeal lies to any Court or tribunal against the final decision of the Council/Committee in those proceedings; or ii) the community board is required, by any enactment, to make a recommendation in respect of the matter that is the subject of those proceedings.
-This resolution is made in re Use (i) for the RMA hearings and (ii) for hearings under LGA such as objections to Development Contributions or hearings under the Dog Control Act s.
+OR That the exclusion of the public from the whole or the relevant part of the proceedings of the meeting is necessary to enable the Council/Committee to deliberate in private on its decision or recommendation in any proceedings where: To enable the Committee to. i) a right of appeal lies to any Court or tribunal against the final decision of the Council/Committee in those proceedings; or ii) the community board is required, by any enactment, to make a recommendation in respect of the matter that is the subject of those proceedings. pliance on sections 49(1)(a) of the Use (i) for the RMA hearings and (ii) for hearings under LGA such as objections to Development Contributions or hearings under the Dog Control Act s.
 48(1)(d).